Parenting (Custody and Access):

-These are the legal terms which describe where children will live, how much time they will spend with each parent, and who will make parenting decisions.
+Custody and access are the the legal terms which used to describe where children will live, how much time they will spend with each parent, and who will make parenting decisions.
+Since March 1, 2021 the Divorce Act has been updated to delete any reference to 'custody' or 'access' and has replaced those terms with reference to 'parenting'.

-Child support in Canada is governed by Child Support Guidelines.
+Child support in Canada is governed by the Child Support Guidelines which are legislated Provincially and Federally.
 The Guidelines link the amount of child support payable directly to the parents’ income, and the number of children that are entitled to support.
-There are two aspects to child support: the table amount, and the amount for special and extraordinary expenses.
+There are two aspects to child support: the Table, or monthy amount, and the amount for special and extraordinary expenses.

 The parent who does not have primary residency of the child typically pays the table amount.
 This does not mean that if you share residency of the child 50/50, no child support is payable.